-Tutors are responsible for the pastoral and academic well-being of the students in their care.
+Tutors are responsible for the pastoral and academic wellbeing of the students in their care.
 Therefore, they are the first point of contact for all parents.
 The role of the tutor is key and it encompasses the following:

-- Instill and foster our school values, vision and mission amongst students - Promote student charter as a key cornerstone of the students' voices in our school - Build up a positive and constructive atmosphere within the grade group - Deliver the pastoral programme ensuring that the provision is at the highest possible standard - Target the development of skills and dispositions for students' improvement and achievement as lifelong and independent learners. - Promote house spirit and student leadership under the guidance of the Community and House Mentor Coordinator - Collaborates with other tutors to enhance the tutoring experience - Monitor Magister documentation to check on students' well-being and academic progress, especially to pinpoint incidences that may need urgent attention - · Meet with students individually and during tutor time to cater for their individual needs - Maintain records of students, including their reports or logbook, and discuss these with parents/guardians - Liaise with the Attendance Coordinator about weekly absences and lates and inform both students' parents and Head of Section/Deputy Principal when action is necessary - Issue progress reports and discuss them with parents/guardians - Build positive relations with parents to ensure close links with home - Organise one educational experience outside school in one academic year - Communicate with subject teachers, other tutors and counselors when applicable - Engage timely with students and their parents/guardians, especially when there are academic or concerns - Meet regularly with the relevant Head of Section - Supervise students' progress, attendance and discuss disciplinary issues - Enrich the approach of students to their school work as a whole by introducing a variety of approaches to learning and study skills - Refer students to Learning Diversity in consultation with Heads of Section or Deputy Principal - Complete all training required linked to their role and in line with child protection and safeguarding guidance.
+- Instil and foster our school values, vision and mission amongst students - Promote student charter as a key cornerstone of the students' voices in our school - Build up a positive and constructive atmosphere within the grade group - Access and inspect lockers to ensure they are being maintained in accordance with the conditions set in this document - Deliver the pastoral programme ensuring that the provision is at the highest possible standard - Target the development of skills and dispositions for students' improvement and achievement as lifelong and independent learners. - Promote house spirit and student leadership under the guidance of the Community and House Mentor Coordinator - Collaborates with other tutors to enhance the tutoring experience - Monitor Magister documentation to check on students' wellbeing and academic progress, especially to pinpoint incidences that may need urgent attention - Meet with students individually and during tutor time to cater for their individual needs - Maintain records of students, including their reports or logbook, and discuss these with parents/guardians - Liaise with the Attendance Coordinator about weekly absences and lates and inform both students' parents and Head of Section/Deputy Principal when action is necessary - Issue progress reports and discuss them with parents/guardians - Build positive relations with parents to ensure close links with home - Organise one educational experience outside school in one academic year - Communicate with subject teachers, other tutors and counsellors when applicable - Engage timely with students and their parents/guardians, especially when there are academic or concerns - Meet regularly with the relevant Head of Section or Line Manager - Participate in and attend with their tutor group the end-of-year trip - Supervise students' progress, attendance and discuss disciplinary issues - Enrich the approach of students to their school work as a whole by introducing a variety of approaches to learning and study skills - Refer students to Learning Diversity in consultation with Heads of Section or Deputy Principal - Complete all training required linked to their role and in line with child protection and safeguarding policy and protocols.